BuGlessRB/remixml/README.md

   to the same variable.

 Exposed API-list:
+- `Remixml.preparse(template, context)`<br />
+  Clones and parses the template.
+It returns the parsed version, the original template is left in a preparsed/precompiled state to accellerate repeated parsing.
 - `Remixml.parse(template, context)`<br />
   In-situ parses the template and returns it.
 If you want to reuse the template, clone it first.